sqlparser/gsp_demo_java/src/main/java/demos/dlineage/readme.md

 ```

 ## 3. Analyze data linege from a database
-Since version 2.2.0, the dlineage tool no longer connect to the database to analyze
+The dlineage tool can connect to the database instance and analyze the metadata to generate the data lineage automatically.

-the data lineage directly.
-Instead, it accepts a metadata json file which
-includes all metadata of a database and analyze the data lineage from this json file.
+### 3.1 connect and analyze data lineage

-### 3.1 extract metdata from database
 Please use `/fromdb` parameter to export metadta from the database.

 `/fromdb` parameter: